 If you think your child might have allergies, talk to your GP.
 Your GP might refer you to an allergy and immunology specialist, who can assess your child.

-Children might have an adverse reaction to some food additives and chemicals used to make different products, like carpet glue, dyes and solvents.
-This isn’t an allergy and these usually don’t cause a severe reaction.
+Children might have reactions to some food additives and chemicals used to make different products, like carpet glue, dyes and solvents.
+These aren’t allergies, and they usually don’t result in severe reactions.

-If the allergic reaction is mild or moderate, your child’s symptoms will usually include one or more of the following:
+Symptoms of a mild or moderate allergic reaction usually include one or more of the following: